 For the dressing of sfincione Palermo, Peel the onions and slice them thinly.
 Desalinate the anchovies, remove the bone and mince 12.
 Place in a pan a drizzle of extra virgin olive oil, little water and onions (PHOTO 1) and cook them slowly over low heat, stirring frequently, for about 15 minutes, covering if necessary.
 Then add the tomatoes and cook for 10 minutes (PHOTO 2), then the anchovies (PHOTO 3) and finally add salt (attention because the anchovies are salty).
 Cook over a low heat until the sauce will be very thick and pulled, combine the oregano and half the coarsely grated cheese (PHOTO 4), mix well and set aside.

-Toast the stale breadcrumbs in the same pan in which you cooked the onions (PHOTO 5), adding if necessary a little’ of extra virgin olive oil and season with a little salt, papá, oregano.
+Toast the stale breadcrumbs in the same pan in which you cooked the onions (PHOTO 5), adding a little extra virgin olive oil if necessary and season it with little salt, papá, oregano.
 Coarsely chop the remaining anchovies.

 Preheat oven to 220 degrees static.
 Season sfincione palermitano with the sauce prepared earlier, arrange over the cheese remained in uniform layers, the chopped anchovies and sprinkle liberally with bread crumbs (PHOTOS 6).
 Drizzle with a little oil and bake for 25 minutes.
 The dough must grow and become soft.
 I advise you not to eat too hot sfincione Palermo, It is much tastier slightly warm: the flavors blend and balance and see, If any further, that's also great cold the next day.

-THE PAIRING: We want to match a young red in this traditional dish of Palermo and chose a Nero d'Avola Igt of Brugnano Cellars, who are based in Partinico, in the province of Palermo.
+MATCHING: We want to combine a young red with this traditional Palermo dish and we have chosen a Nero D'Avola Igt from Cantine Brugnano, who are based in Partinico, in the province of Palermo.
 Vinovanta features aromas of ripe cherries, with hints of spices and tastes very fresh.
 Serve at approximately 16° c.